spree-contrib/spree_drop_ship/README.md

 Installation
 ------------

-Here's how to install spree_drop_ship into your existing spree site:
+Here's how to install spree_drop_ship into your existing spree site AFTER you've installed Spree:

 Add the following to your Gemfile: